FERR1TE/hazmatdr.one/talus/index.md

 - Talus is a dragon capable of shifting his material at will.
 - To shift, he must hold a considerable amount of the material in the palm of his hand.
 	- He can be forced to shift by forcing material into his hand
-- Talus needs mana to stay animate.
-Without any supply, he will slowly become inanimate following a logarithmic decay.
+- Talus uses mana to stay animate and to shift.
+	- Without any supply, he will slowly become inanimate following a logarithmic decay.
 	- Some magic users familiar with golemancy may be able to add or remove mana from him.
 	- His body is very alchemically potent, and alchemists will have no trouble changing his material.

 ## Artist Notes
 - **Digitigrade**